adp11/cs181-f22-student/weekly/week_10.md

 ## Tuesday Software Lab

-In the tenth software lab, we'll continue introducing SQL with single-table selection queries.
+In the [tenth software lab](../sw_lab/lab_10/README.md), we'll continue introducing SQL with single-table selection queries.

+_Note:_ Due to our project workday on Friday, this week's software lab won't be due until the following Monday (November 7th) at 4pm.